jhuapl-boss/boss-manage/bin/README.md

 to internal AWS instances (a Vault instance for example).
 The script has to different operations.

- * 'ssh': Forms a ssh tunnel to the bastion host and then launches a ssh session to the internal host.
+ * `ssh`: Forms a ssh tunnel to the bastion host and then launches a ssh session to the internal host.
- * 'scp': Forms a ssh tunnel to the bastion host and then launches a scp command to copy a file from/to the internal machine.
+ * `scp`: Forms a ssh tunnel to the bastion host and then launches a scp command to copy a file from/to the internal machine.
- * 'ssh-cmd': Forms a ssh tunnel to the bastion host and then launches ssh with the given command.
+ * `ssh-cmd`: Forms a ssh tunnel to the bastion host and then launches ssh with the given command.
 If no command is given on the command line the user will be prompted for the command.
- * 'ssh-tunnel': Forms a ssh tunnel to the bastion host and then a second ssh tunnel to the target machine.
+ * `ssh-tunnel`: Forms a ssh tunnel to the bastion host and then a second ssh tunnel to the target machine.
 The tunnel will be kept up until the user closes it.
 If the target port and local port are not specified on the command line the user will be prompted for them.
- * 'vault-': Form a ssh tunnel to the bastion host and then call the specified method in vault.py to manipulate a remote Vault instance.
+ * `vault-`: Form a ssh tunnel to the bastion host and then call the specified method in vault.py to manipulate a remote Vault instance.

 **Note:** Currently the ssh commands only supports connecting to an internal